The Secret of Quality is Love

-Our philosophy is that the mother is having the baby.
-Our job is to help her.
+Our philosophy is the mother is having the baby.
+Village Maternity NYC midwives’ job is to help her.
 We are a source of information and support but the mother is the leader.
-Of course if you are floundering we are there with comfort and suggestions, and if there is the potential for harm we are responsible for the safety of your birth, but mostly we believe mothers know instinctively how to do this.
-All the high-tech benefits of modern obstetrics are available in our practice.
-We offer advanced genetic testing, sonograms, consultations with Maternal Fetal Medicine specialists, epidurals on demand, but not all of these things are needed or even desirable in every case.
+Of course, if you are floundering, we are there with comfort and suggestions.
+If there is the potential for harm, we are responsible for the safety of your birth.
+Yet, mothers know instinctively how to do this.
+Village Maternity has all the high-tech benefits of modern obstetrics.
+We offer advanced genetic testing, sonograms, consultations with Maternal Fetal Medicine specialists and epidurals on demand.
+But not all are needed or even desirable in every case.
 The choices are yours.

-Prenatal visits are in our two downtown private offices – 101West 12th Street in Greenwich Village or 80 Maiden Lane near Wall Street.
-When you are ready to give birth the midwife will meet you at Metropolitan Hospital on the Upper East Side or at Mount Sinai West on West 59th Street depending on your preference.
+Prenatal visits are in our private office – 101West 12th Street in Greenwich Village — with a midwife on our prenatal team.
+When you are ready to give birth, a midwife on the laborist team will meet you at Metropolitan Hospital on the Upper East Side.

-Metropolitan Hospital and Mount Sinai West deserve special mention among NYC hospitals.
-They share a long tradition of midwifery care and support for physiological birth.
-Both have among the lowest cesarean delivery rates of any hospital in Manhattan with outcomes equivalent or better.
-Both offer showers or tubs in every labor room for hydrotherapy and inhaled nitrous oxide as an option for pain management.
-Both offer epidurals.
-Metropolitan has telemetry so you can move about freely even if you need continuous electronic fetal monitoring.
-There is a Level 3 Neonatal Intensive Care Unit at both sites and also an ACOG Board Certified attending obstetrician available any time the midwife needs assistance with a problem during the birth.
+Metropolitan Hospital shares a long tradition of midwifery care and support for physiological birth.
+It has among the lowest cesarean delivery rates of any hospital in Manhattan with outcomes equivalent or better.
+Metropolitan offers showers or tubs in every labor room for hydrotherapy and inhaled nitrous oxide as an option for pain management.
+It offers epidurals.
+Metropolitan has telemetry so you can move about freely even when continuous fetal monitoring is required for safety in active labor.
+There is a Level 3 Neonatal Intensive Care Unit and also an ACOG Board Certified attending obstetrician available any time the midwife needs assistance with a problem during the birth.

 If all this sounds good to you please contact us by phone or email for further discussion and to schedule a tour.
 You can reach Georgia Rose at 646-832-5354 or firstname.lastname@example.org.
 We look forward to speaking with you!